-Having a close relative with lymphoma
+Having a close relative with non-Hodgkin lymphoma

-People who have a parent, brother or sister with lymphoma, have higher risk of developing Hodgkin lymphoma.
+People who have a parent, brother or sister with lymphoma have a higher risk of developing NHL.
 The reason for this is not known.
 It may be because there is a genetic change that runs in families.
 Or it could be because people within one family tend to have the same lifestyle factors.

-This risk is very small.
+This risk is still very small.
 Most people who have a close relative with lymphoma will not develop lymphoma.